 Not that we expect charts to be equally popular on iPhones and Android smartphones, but we support them anyway.
 Naturally, what you see is what there’s room for, depending on the size of the display.

 With charts in native HTML, you can now also easily print charts from most modern web browsers.

-Wouldn’t it be nice if a cell changed color depending on it’s value?
-With Excel, conditional formatting provides an excellent way to highlight abnormal values or to focus attention on the most important rows or columns in a spreadsheet.
+In Excel, conditional formatting provides an excellent way to highlight abnormal values or to focus attention on the most important rows or columns in a spreadsheet.
 With SpreadsheetConverter 7, conditional formatting is also supported on web forms and calculators converted for iPhone/Android.
+Learn more

 When you design forms, it is often useful to be able to hide sections of the form depending on the user’s answers to previous questions.
 Perhaps you wish to hide questions about current employment for full-time students or people that have retired.